lingfliu/daca-core/README.md

-# Declarative Application Connectivity Adapter (DACA)
+# DACA

-DACA is a light weighted design for M2M and IoT application connectivity management.
+DACA, short for declaractive application connectivity adapter, is a light weighted declaractive framework for standard and proprietary application protocol connecting.
-This framework is developed in reactive pattern by RxJava3 supports for application connectivity management with a well decoupled design from the BI layers.
+This framework is developed in a non-invasive and reactive pattern, providing a full life cycle, seperated management of the connections.

 ## Licensing
 Apache License, ver.
 2.0